Backup Recovery Verification Tests

 In addition to recovery verification tests, Veeam Backup & Replication allows you to perform backup file validation.
 For backup file validation, Veeam Backup & Replication performs a CRC check for backup files of VMs verified by the SureBackup job.
 You can also validate backup files for VMs from the application group with this test.

 To validate the backup file, Veeam Backup & Replication uses the checksum algorithm.
 When Veeam Backup & Replication creates a backup file for a VM, it calculates a checksum for every data block in the backup file and stores this data in the backup file, together with VM data.
 During the backup file validation test, Veeam Backup & Replication de-compresses the backup file, re-calculates checksums for data blocks in the decompressed backup file and compares them with initial checksum values.
 If the results match, the test is passed.

 The backup file validation test is started after recovery verification tests.
 As soon as Veeam Backup & Replication completes all "live" verification for all VMs in the SureBackup job, it unpublishes VMs and starts the backup file validation test.

 The result of the backup file validation test impacts the state of the SureBackup job session.
-If the validation tests are completed successfully but the backup validation is not passed, Veeam Backup & Replication marks the SureBackup job session with the Warning or Error status.
+If the verification tests are completed successfully but the backup validation is not passed, Veeam Backup & Replication marks the SureBackup job session with the Failed status.